 The world is facing the worst refugee crisis in history.
-MCC Toronto’s Refugee & Immigration Program provides hope for LGBTQ refugees in Canada who fear, or who’ve experienced, persecution, violence or risk to their lives in their home countries.
+MCC Toronto’s LGBTQ+ Refugee Ministry provides hope for LGBTQ+ refugees in Canada who fear, or who’ve experienced, persecution, violence or risk to their lives in their home countries.

 Our work saves lives.
 MCC Toronto provides the overhead costs of the program.
 Private individual, corporate or foundation donors from the congregation and from the community donate to support the direct refugee sponsorship and program costs.
 Please join our work!

-The Refugee Program was started by MCC volunteers in 2007, with a peer support group for LGBTQ refugee claimants.
-After performing the first two same-sex marriages in the world and leading the way with others for legal recognition of same-sex marriage in Canada, in 2009 MCC Toronto made LGBTQ refugees our signature social justice issue.
-In 2013, we became the only charitable organization in Canada to have a Sponsorship Agreement with the Government of Canada that is specifically focused on LGBTQ refugees.
+The Refugee Program was started by MCC volunteers in 2007, with a peer support group for LGBTIQ+ refugee claimants.
+After performing the first two same-sex marriages in the world and leading the way with others for legal recognition of same-sex marriage in Canada, in 2009 MCC Toronto made LGBTIQ+ refugees our signature social justice issue.
+In 2013, we became the only charitable organization in Canada to have a Sponsorship Agreement with the Government of Canada that is specifically focused on LGBTIQ+ refugees.

 What we do

 - financial support for the first year in Canada plus start-up costs such as clothing and furniture.
 Sometimes the federal government provides financial support, sometimes we split the cost with government, and sometimes we pay all the costs privately.

 - we provide “wrap-around” supports needed to help a refugee build a new life in Canada.
 We help refugees find housing; access language training, healthcare, counselling, education, employment and other services; and get required documentation.
 We provide orientation to banking, transportation and Toronto, and provide emotional, social, and spiritual (if desired) support.

 A volunteer settlement team, with staff support, works with a refugee for at least a year.

-We have directly sponsored 11 refugees.
-As well, 2 refugees have been sponsored by groups of volunteer community members through MCC Toronto as the legal Sponsorship Agreement Holder.
-There is an urgent need – we are working towards a goal of sponsoring 4 or more LGBTQ refugees per year.
+We have sponsored 27 refugees from around the world.
+There is an urgent need – we are working towards a goal of sponsoring four or more LGBTQ+ refugees per year.